cs4641team4summer2020/cs4641team4summer2020.github.io/index.md

 {% include_relative background.md %}

 ### Dataset
-For our data, we used NASA's publicly accessible repository of Lithium Ion Aging Datasets [NASA's publicly accessible repository of Lithium Ion Aging Datasets](https://catalog.data.gov/dataset/li-ion-battery-aging-datasets).
+For our data, we used [NASA's publicly accessible repository of Lithium Ion Aging Datasets](https://catalog.data.gov/dataset/li-ion-battery-aging-datasets).
 These data were collected from a testbed at the NASA Ames Prognostics Center of Excellence (PCoE).
 A set of four Li-ion batteries were run through 3 different operational profiles (charge, discharge and impedance) at room temperature.

 Charging was carried out in a constant current (CC) mode at 1.5A until the battery voltage reached 4.2V and then continued in a constant voltage (CV) mode until the charge current dropped to 20mA.